kumar1shailesh/prompt-for-creating-seo-blog-images-videos/readme.md

 Paraphrase this [text] and use active voice and short sentences to make the content more readable for [target audience] in the context of [keyword].

+# Image Generation:
+Abstract Expressionist Landscape:
+Generate an abstract expressionist landscape featuring vibrant, swirling colors reminiscent of a sunset over a surreal, otherworldly terrain.
+Incorporate bold brushstrokes and dynamic textures, capturing the essence of raw emotion and energy.

+Minimalist Architectural Photography:
+Capture a minimalist architectural photograph of a modern skyscraper at dusk.
+Emphasize clean lines, sharp angles, and a limited color palette, focusing on the interplay of light and shadows to create a visually striking composition.

+Cubist Still Life:
+Create a cubist-style still life featuring everyday objects like fruits, vases, and books.
+Deconstruct and reassemble the objects into geometric shapes, emphasizing the use of fragmented forms and multiple viewpoints.
+Use a muted color palette inspired by the works of Picasso and Braque.

+# Video Generation:
+Dynamic Abstract Animation:
+Generate a dynamic abstract animation with fluid, morphing shapes and vibrant colors.
+Create a visual journey of transformation and movement, exploring various abstract forms and patterns.
+Set the animation to an energetic soundtrack, enhancing the overall experience.

+Aerial Cityscape Time-lapse:
+Produce an aerial time-lapse video of a bustling cityscape transitioning from day to night.
+Showcase the city's iconic landmarks, traffic flow, and changing city lights.
+Use smooth transitions and subtle camera movements to capture the urban landscape's evolving beauty.

+Interactive 3D Cubist Environment:
+Develop an interactive 3D environment inspired by cubism, allowing users to explore a surreal, cubist-inspired world.
+Enable users to manipulate and rotate objects, revealing different perspectives and angles.
+Incorporate ambient music and interactive sound effects to enhance the immersive experience.

 # Here are 20 examples of advanced prompts for MidJourney to generate various types of images: